ImNotDoingAnAMA/nanocurrency-nano-docs/docs/running-a-node/beta-network.md

 To help get beta nodes in sync more quickly it is recommended that an updated ledger file is downloaded and placed into the data directory.
 Often referred to as a "fast sync", more details around this approach can be found in the [Ledger Management guide](ledger-management.md#downloaded-ledger-files).
 Since the beta network contains no value, validating the blocks, voting weights and confirmation heights isn't necessary.

 The following command will download and unzip a recent ledger snapshot.
-Any existing ledger files should be backed up elswhere as this will override them.
+Any existing ledger files should be backed up elsewhere as this will override them.
 From within the [data directory](#directory-locations) run:

 ```
 curl -O https://s3.us-east-2.amazonaws.com/beta-snapshot.nano.org/data.tar.gz; tar -xzvf data.tar.gz; rm -fr data.tar.gz